keennathan/2024-apr-std-portfolio/README.md

 ## Components

 ### Header
-the header component has a logo and company name along with
+The header component has a logo and name of the company along with the navigation bar.
+The navigation bar has links to navigate to different pages.

 ### Footer
-the footer component has social media links and the company information of the company
+the footer component has social media links and the information of the company such as the contact number and the address.